IRicTheCoder/GuuFramework/.features/guu.md

     - To ensure registration happens, you can use the static constructor to register the method into the event.
   - If a method needs to be resolved, register a method to `EdenHarmony.MethodResolver`.
     - The method should return the valid method info based on the method name provided.
+    - A number will also be provided, to identify the patch number, in case of multiple patches of the same type.
     - The static constructor can also be used to register this method.
   - Alternatively, methods can have the `[EdenHarmony.DefineOriginal]` annotation that provides the list of arguments to help clarify the method to patch.
 - Better readability for patch methods (that use the `EdenHarmony.Wrapper` system).